Film industry in Michigan: Public Act 291 of 2011

+(e) Payments and compensation for all producers of a qualified production residing in this state shall not exceed 10% of the direct production expenditures and Michigan personnel expenditures for the qualified production.

+(f) Payments and compensation for all producers of a qualified production who are not residents of this state shall not exceed 5% of the direct production expenditures and Michigan personnel expenditures for the qualified production.

 Negotiations with the legislature provided $50 million for the film incentive in 2012.
 The Governor's Recommendation for FY 2013-14 (S.B.
 194), reduces the film incentive from $50 million to $25 million.

 Results of reduction in funding

 In March 2011, the Michigan Film Office reported to CNN Money that 43 pending applications could not be addressed until the legislature reached a final decision.
 Michigan Movie Magazines, Chris Aliapoulios said, "As these applications sit in limbo, the projects involved are seeking out new locations..."

 In its 2011 publication, the Michigan Film Office reported that 24 of 85 project applications were approved, 15 of those projects wrapped in 2011, 2 remained in production and 7 were in pre-production and scheduled to shoot in 2012.
 Eight additional projects that began in 2010, 2011 expenditures for these projects are included in the 2011 report.
 Twenty-five projects spent an estimated $201,968,238 in Michigan and were awarded $75,650,154.
 These productions created 3350 jobs, or an equivalent of 766 full-time employment.